Justice, Equity, Decolonization, Diversity, Inclusion

 Why we place a priority on consistency

-Beginning in the summer of 2020, Creative BC now asks all funding program applicants (individuals as well as projects/initiatives) to voluntarily self-identify via a set of standardized questions to share information on gender, Indigenous identity and race, disability, and sexual orientation.
+Beginning in the summer of 2020, Creative BC asks all funding program applicants (individuals as well as projects/initiatives) to voluntarily self-identify via a set of standardized questions to share information on gender, Indigenous identity, racial and ethnocultural identity, disability, and sexual orientation.

-The purpose of consistency and alignment is to harmonize with other data sources and to support comparability with provincial and national benchmarks, which will in turn facilitate our accountability.
+The purpose of ensuring consistency and alignment is to harmonize with other data sources and to support comparability with provincial and national benchmarks.
+This in turn will help facilitate our accountability, allow us to measure progress, and help us better understand the clients we serve.

 Why self-identification data collection is important

-The collection of self-identification data is driven by our own commitment to support a broad spectrum of voices and to ensure that we bring stories forward from many for whom there have been historic barriers to access resources.
+The collection of self-identification data is driven by our own commitment to support a broad spectrum of voices and to ensure that we bring stories forward from many for whom there have been and continue to be barriers to access resources.

 Creative BC will ask people to voluntarily self-identify based on or as: